As Russia reasserts itself, NATO opens biggest exercises in years

 Libya's collapse, the rise of Islamic State militants, Syria's civil war and the European Union's failure to stabilise its southern neighbourhood are now NATO's problems too and NATO member Turkey shares borders with Syria and Iraq.

-While planned two years ago, the exercises are timely because they are not about reacting to an attack on a NATO ally, although NATO remains focussed on collective defence.
+While planned two years ago, the exercises are timely because they are not about reacting to an attack on a NATO ally, although NATO remains focused on collective defence.